Accessible Web Vendors

 Editor

-A professional using screen reader software to view digital ADA compliant micro-credentials
+A person using a screen reader to view ADA compliant civic micro-credentials on a laptop

 Key Takeaways